Lost Credit Card? Here’s What to Do If Your Credit Card Is Lost Or Stolen

 If you lost your credit card, don’t panic.
-There are steps you can take to reclaim the card or get a new one, and typically, you won’t be liable for fraudulent charges.
+Although a lost or stolen credit card could lead to identity theft and unauthorized use, there are steps you can take to get your card back or get a new one.

 Freeze your lost credit card account

 If you think you have a lost or stolen card, the first step is to freeze or lock your credit card account.
 If your credit card issuer allows cardmembers to freeze or lock their account temporarily, you can freeze the account while you look for the card.
 Then, if you find it, you can unlock or unfreeze the account and resume normal use.